SinisterSup/kv-datastore/README.md

 (I'm assuming you have go installed on your machine and GOROOT, GOPATH variables are well managed and set.)
 - Now open up a new Terminal to Test the APIs with the use of `"curl"` commands as I've suggested.

-#### Please do raise an Issue if there is something I've missed out for.
+#### Please feel free to raise an Issue if there is something I've missed out for.
 It would really help me out understand my mistakes!

 # Thank You